 On a monthly basis, hourly images throughout a single spring tide are analysed and a 3-D bathymetry of the beachface extending from the low tide waterline to the high tide waterline is derived.
-These data are then analysed to better assess regions of beachface erosion and deposition up-drift and down-drift of the artificial reef site at Narrowneck.
+This data is then analysed to better assess regions of beachface erosion and deposition up-drift and down-drift of the artificial reef site at Narrowneck.